Deducteam/lambdapi/docs/ui/emacs.rst

 Customize goals buffer
 ''''''''''''''''''''''
-The position and amount of space taken by goals buffer can be changed in the LambdaPi customization group (Do ``M-x customize-group lambdapi``).
+The position and amount of space taken by the ``*Goals*`` buffer can be changed in the LambdaPi customization group (Do ``M-x customize-group lambdapi``).
-If the space is too small, then the window will open either at right or bottom, whichever is more suitable.
+If the space is too small, then the window will open either on the right side or at the bottom, whichever is more suitable.

 The layout can be refreshed with ``C-c C-r``.